danimelchor/clypi/docs/index.md

 - `width`: the desired width of the box
 - `style`: the desired style (see [`Boxes`](#Boxes))
 - `alignment`: the style of alignment (see [`align`](#align))
-- `title`: optionally define a title for the box, it's lenght must be < width
+- `title`: optionally define a title for the box, it's length must be < width
 - `color`: a color for the box border and title (see [`colors`](#colors))

 Examples: